D Blues Scale guitar - lesson 1

 Lesson goals

-One thing to take notice of is the three notes without any gaps on the 5th string.
-The second note, that on the 11th fret is a so-called blue note.
-This is mainly used as passing notes (a note that you don't stay on for a longer time).
+One thing to take notice of is the three notes without any gaps on the 5th string, a chromatic sequence.
+The second note, that on the 11th fret is a "blue note" and is mainly used as passing notes (a note that you don't stay on for a longer time).

 Try to make use of techniques such as slides, bends, vibrato and hammer-ons when improvising with the D Blues scale over the jam track.